Philonous/project-templates/README.md

 ### create-project.sh

-A script that creates a new project in the current directory and instantiates it.
+A script to creates a new project in the current directory.

-It's meant to be simple and readable.
-Instead of trying to accomodate
+It's meant to be simple and readable and handle common case with as little hassle as possible

+* Do the boring legwork to get a functioning project
+* Fill in the most common information using mustache
+* Don't bother the user for information if it can be filled in later

 #### Requirements